unchiu/esphome-opentherm/README.md

 normal usage scenarios.
 Use [official documentation](https://esphome.io/components/opentherm.html) to configure your OpenTherm bridge.

-If you want to test bleeding edge features and fixes, read the section on `develop` branch below.
+If you want to test bleeding edge features and fixes, read the Usage section below.

 # OpenTherm Component for ESPHome